Narfss/ParallaxEverywhere/README.md

 * Any parallax widget (PEW*) needs be inside a view with scroll events, ej: scrollView, listView, gridView....
 * Parallax effect on widgets will be related to its position on device screen.
-* Parallax effect in ImageView is calculate witn left image in Scale mode centerCrop, centerInside or center.
+* Parallax effect in ImageView is calculate with left image in Scale mode centerCrop, centerInside or center.
 You can't make more parallax effect.
 * Parallax effect in no image widgets needs a size parallax parameter (read:  Attributes)

 ### Attributes ###